caltechlibrary/newt/newt-presentation.md

 - I am building staff facing applications, Summer 2023
 - Testing Solr/Elasticsearch as a JSON data source
-- Fix bugs, improve validation, simplifying code
+- Fix bugs, expand types/validation, smoothing rough edges

-# It would be nice if ....
+# It would be nice if ...

 - Newt could delegate file uploads to an S3 like service
 - Newt had a community